 The myth of ‘mental illness’ conceals the two actual causes of unhappiness and madness: society and the self.
 We are responsible for our problems — as a civilisation — and, primarily, I am responsible for my problems — as an individual.
 It is significant, and entirely dishonest, that Fisher lays the entire blame for madness, and presumably his madness, on the system.
 Again, that’s not to say the system isn’t responsible, but ignoring the source of individual responsibility, the power and the necessity I have to get my life right — is a distorting, crippling fiction.

-His ideas on ‘hauntology,’ picked up from Jacques Derrida, are really the cultural corollary of those on capitalist realism.
-With his second book for zer0 he dissected the death of culture.
+Fisher’s second book for zer0 on ‘hauntology’ (picked up from Jacques Derrida) dissected the death of culture, the cultural corollary of capitalist realism.
 Again, in some respects, very well.
 His picture of the frozen now of contemporary art, music and literature — postmodernism made art-flesh — is accurate, and his horror is justified.
 But again, when we ask what might lay beyond this, or what is the ultimate cause of it, Fisher falters.
 He says that the cultural nightmare of our pre-collapse world (collapse, by the way, doesn’t seem to be a topic he was much interested in) is due to to exhaustion, overstimulation, uncertainty at not having a regular wage, and gentrification.
-All true of course, and important, but to say that, for example, the Beatles in the 1960s, or Can in the 70s, or Talking Heads in the 80s, created what they created because there were no iphones, rents were cheap and their governments handed out more money is obviously absurd.
+All true of course, and important, but again, focused entirely on ponderous cause and effect objectivity.
+To say that, for example, the Beatles in the 1960s, or Can in the 70s, or Talking Heads in the 80s, created what they created because there were no iphones, rents were cheap and their governments handed out more money is obviously absurd.